carbon-language/carbon-lang/llvm/docs/LangRef.rst

 operations relative to non-volatile operations.
 This is not Java's "volatile" and has no cross-thread synchronization behavior.

+IR-level volatile loads and stores cannot safely be optimized into llvm.memcpy or llvm.memmove intrinsics even when those intrinsics are flagged volatile.
+Likewise, the backend should never split or merge target-legal volatile load/store instructions.

 .. _memmodel:

 Memory Model for Concurrent Operations